decentraland/documentation/content/player/general/faq.md

 ## Can I login with my email or social media account?

 Yes!
-You can easely login with your email address or social media account.
+You can easily login with your email address or social media account.

 ## Do I need a wallet to play in Decentraland?